Tortang talong: Description

 The basic tortang talong recipe involves first grilling the whole eggplant until the flesh is soft and the skin becomes charred and almost black.
-This can be done in a charcoal grill, a baking pan, or over a direct flame while wrapped in aluminum foil (like on a gas stove).
-The grilling gives the eggplant a characteristic smoky flavor.
+This can be done in a charcoal grill, bbq, in an oven using baking pan, or over a direct flame whilst pan is covered or simply using aluminum foil and placed in direct heat such as a fire.
+The grilling using charcoal gives the eggplant a characteristic smoky flavor.
 The charred skin is then peeled off, although the stalk is retained.
 The flesh is mashed flat with a fork and dipped into a beaten egg mixture seasoned with a salt and spices to taste.
 The eggplant is then pan-fried until the outside is golden brown and crispy, while the core remains soft and creamy.

 The most common varieties of eggplants in the Philippines are the long and slender purple kind.
 When larger and rounder eggplant varieties are used, the eggplant may need to be halved or quartered (with the stalk still attached) so they can be grilled more evenly.

 Tortang talong is most commonly eaten for breakfast or lunch.
 It is served on white rice, sometimes accompanied with a dipping sauce (like soy sauce, vinegar, banana ketchup, etc.) or additional seasoning (like black pepper, calamansi, or chilis).
 It can also be served as a side dish to meat dishes.